-A bleached antique coral will make a thought provoking addition to Hintze Hall when it reopens in summer 2017.
+A bleached antique coral makes a thought provoking addition to Hintze Hall.

 Weighing more than 300 kilogrammes, the giant Turbinaria bifrons was collected from Shark Bay Reef, off the coast of Western Australia, more than 120 years ago.

 Principal Curator Miranda Lowe says the Turbinaria, one of the largest specimens in the Museum's marine invertebrates collection, provides a timely reminder of the importance of coral reefs as well as human impact on underwater ecosystems.

 This coral (pictured below) would have provided sanctuary for thousands of sea creatures including oysters and plants amid its complex system of crevices, layers and branches.

 'A great number of animals would have lived or been associated with the coral - for not just shelter but also food,' Miranda says.